SolidLabResearch/HIVE/scripts/README.md

 If scripts fail to run:

+1. Clean previous logs: `npm run clean-logs`
-1. Ensure all dependencies are installed: `npm install`
+2. Ensure all dependencies are installed: `npm install`
-2. Build the TypeScript project: `npm run build`
+3. Build the TypeScript project: `npm run build`
-3. Check that MQTT infrastructure is running
+4. Check that MQTT infrastructure is running
-4. Verify configuration files are present
+5. Verify configuration files are present
-5. Check logs for specific error messages
+6. Check logs for specific error messages

 ## Contributing